Amisha5/HTML_UI_different_Modules/README.md

-# HTML_UI_different_Modules
+# HTML_CSS_UI_Modules
-Here, Different HTML small modules of any website are created such as calculator, login page, slideMenu etc
+Here, Different HTML and CSS UI modules are created such as calculator, login page, slideMenu etc